Dr. Alex Stone, DPT, CSCS

 There is a reason celebrity athletes love flame cupping.
 They are top-level performers who need to be in tip-top form to do what they do best.
 In addition to Phelps, we saw Conor McGregor with cupping marks early in 2023.

 We’ve also seen peculiar fire cupping marks on NBA players like Stephen Curry, Steven Adams, and Giannis Antetokounmpo.
-We also saw former New England Patriots linebacker James Harrison using fire cupping therapy for his recovery routine.
+We also saw former New England Patriots linebacker James Harrison using fire cupping therapy as part of his recovery routine.

 This tells you just how popular (and definitely effective) flame cupping is.